metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 ## Falcons @ 49ers

 Falcons were bailed out by a lucky penalty on one drive.
 Shawn Hochuli is by far the most dangerous referee when it comes to betting.
 His penalties can change the course of a game.

+San Francisco with three separate goal-line stands in the game.
+When the area of field has been shortened enough, their linebackers and safeties can make up for their cornerback deficiencies.
+It's honestly easier scoring on San Francisco on explosive plays than red zone plays.